Inglemoor High School: Demographics

-As of October 2013, 63.8% of Inglemoor students identified as White, 18.0% as Asian/Pacific Islander, 17.5% as Asian, 10.2% as Hispanic/Latino of any race, 5.3% as two or more races, 2.3% as Black/African American, 0.5% as Native Hawaiian/other Pacific Islander, and 0.4% as American Indian/Alaskan Native.
+As of September 2024, 52.2% of Inglemoor students identified as White, 0.1% as Asian/Pacific Islander, 19.1% as Asian, 16.9% as Hispanic/Latino of any race, 8.8% as two or more races, 2.7% as Black/African American, 0.5% as Native Hawaiian/other Pacific Islander, and 0.2% as American Indian/Alaskan Native.

-As of 2011, 69.7% of Inglemoor students identify as White, 15.2% as Asian, 8.2% as Hispanic/Latino of Any Race, 1.9% as African American/Black, 0.7% as Native Hawaiian/Other Pacific Islander, 0.6% as American Indian/Alaska Native, and 3.8% as Two or More Races.

 In the Northshore School District where Inglemoor is located, the median household income is at $235,102 compared to a state median of $72,098.
 The median home value is $410,375, compared to a state median of $160,737.
 As of May 2014, 15.2% of the student population takes part in the Free or Reduced Price Meals program, compared to 17.3% in Northshore School District, and 45.9% in Washington State as a whole.

 International Baccalaureate

-Led by Chris McQueen, Amy Monaghan, and Elizabeth Lund, Inglemoor High School has offered the International Baccalaureate program since 1997.
-As of 2011, it is one of eighteen high schools in Washington State to offer the IB program, and its IB program is considered the largest in the Pacific Northwest.
-In 2012, 21% of IB diploma students were from Inglemoor.
-From the years 1999 to 2012 the IB diploma pass rate at Inglemoor was 91% in comparison to the world average of 78%.
-In 2025, 250 students sat down for a IB exam, with 69 IB Diploma candidates.
+Inglemoor has been offering the International Baccalaureate program since 1997, with a graduating class of 23 when it first started.
+It currently offers 22 IB classes.
+Led by Chris McQueen, Amy Monaghan, and Elizabeth Lund, as of 2025, it is one of 32 high schools in Washington (state) to offer the IB program, with it considered as the largest in the Pacific Northwest.
+Around 300 students currently attending the school transferred to the school for the IB program from outside the attendance area.